Jelmerro/Vieb/FAQ.md

 #### Why can't I sign in to Google?

-Google blocks a lot of software that isn't Chrome from accessing their services.
+Google block a lot of software that isn't Chrome from accessing their services.
 Just a simple [DDG search](https://duckduckgo.com/?q=browser+or+app+may+not+be+secure) reveals that most programs experience this.
-Google owns your data and they are the ones to decide who may view it and when, for now they chose to only allow Chrome and Firefox.
+Google own your data and they are the ones to decide who may view it and when, for now they chose to only allow mostly Chrome and sometimes Firefox.
 Below is a list of known workarounds to circumvent this blocking policy, use them at your own risk.

-- You can use `:set firefoxmode=google` within Vieb to mimic Firefox when visiting Google pages.
+- You can temporarily use `:set useragent=%firefox` within Vieb to mimic Firefox, which Google allow more often
-- You can temporarily allow `""Less secure app access""` in your [Google account dashboard](https://myaccount.google.com/security).
+- Add "Electron" to the useragent setting to make Google aware that you are using a custom Electron browser, which Google condone for now
+- Try again after building up some cookies and tracking data, as Google are more likely to allow the login once they know who you are

 There are no other known workarounds to allow the sign-in at this point of time.
 You are encouraged to open PRs to improve this list of workarounds.